Playing favorites? Hospital boards, donors get COVID shots - WTMJ

 “It’s a reminder that if you’re rich, well-connected and know how to work the system, you can get access that others can’t,” Caplan said.
 “Here it is, right in our face, when it comes to vaccinations.”

-Fred Naranjo, owner of a San Francisco insurance company and chairman of the board at St. Rose Hospital in Hayward, California, got a first vaccine before Christmas along with first responders and frontline medical workers.
+Fred Naranjo, owner of a San Francisco insurance company and a board member and chair of the finance committee at St. Rose Hospital in Hayward, California, got a first vaccine before Christmas along with first responders and frontline medical workers.

 Naranjo told KNTV-TV he wasn’t seeking special treatment ahead of others.
 He said he’s often at the hospital “walking the halls, talking to people,” and wanted to serve as a role model for others in the Hispanic community to get vaccinated.

-Note: This story has been corrected to show Fred Naranjo is a board member and chair of the finance committee at St. Rose Hospital, not chairman of the board.